 All the non-TN panels in this round-up use in-plane switching (IPS) or plane-line switching (PLS) panels, which typically offer a vastly superior viewing experience and are better suited for general-purpose use.
 An IPS/PLS screen is often favoured by photo- or video-editors, as they offer better colour accuracy.

 Much more important is contrast ratio, the difference between the very brightest and darkest images a screen can show.
-Around 500:1 is the starting point for believable imaging, though you should beware brands that promise the earth with millions:1 ratios, as they will be fudging their figures.
+Around 500:1 is the starting point for believable imaging, though you should beware brands that promise the earth with millions:1 ratios.

 Colour gamut, the spectral spread of reproduced colour within our perceptual limits, has been getting worse in modern displays, tumbling first with the introduction of LCD to replace glass-tube CRT sets.
 Then colour gamut shrunk again when traditional CCFL backlights were tossed out in favour of white LED technology.